oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

   --exclude-regions EXCLUDE_REGIONS
                         Comma separated region names to exclude while building the inventory.
-Example: us-ashburn-1,uk-london-1
+Example: us-ashburn-1,uk-london-1 --hostname-format {fqdn,private_ip,public_ip}
+                        Host naming format to use.
+  --strict-hostname-checking {yes,no}
+                        The default behavior of this script is to ignore hosts without valid hostnames(determined according to the
+                        hostname format).
+When set to yes, the script fails when any host does not have a valid hostname.
 ```

 The `oci_inventory.py` script also accepts the following environment variables: